boelle/VaillantCloud/README.md

 > This API is not scoped for smart home control, ...

 > [!NOTE]
-> There many many different setups and products from Vaillant.
+> There are many many different setups and products from Vaillant.
 Without manufacturer documentation or support it's impossible to test every single installation.
 > If something is not working in your installation: happy to accept a pull request with the fix.
 Otherwise, not much can be done.